jittedingen/FloodPrediction/README.md

 If you want to extract information from Google Earth Engine (GEE), you need an account.
 Go to "https://code.earthengine.google.com/" and check whether you can sign in.
 If not, fill in the form to create an account.

 Besides that, you will need a GloFAS credentials file (settings.cfg), which you can get from Jacopo.
+Please set this file in the main folder (where you can also find the spatial matrix file.)